Demographic history of Scotland

 Overall the population of Scotland grew rapidly in the late eighteenth and nineteenth centuries.
 Whilst the Lowland Clearances caused depopulation in the affected areas, only local net population reductions occurred in the Highlands during the Highland Clearances.
 By 1801, Scotland's population had reached 1,608,420 and it grew to 2,889,000 in 1851 and 4,472,000 in 1901.
 By the beginning of the twentieth century, one in three lived in the four cities of Glasgow, Edinburgh, Dundee and Aberdeen.
 Glasgow emerged as the largest city, with a population of 762,000 by 1901, making it "the Second City of the Empire".
-Despite industrial expansion there were insufficient jobs and between the mid-nineteenth century and the Great Depression about two million Scots emigrated to North America and Australia, and another 750,000 to England.
+Despite industrial expansion there were insufficient jobs and between the mid-nineteenth century and the Great Depression from 1929-39 about two million Scots emigrated to North America and Australia, and another 750,000 to England.
 The Scots were only 10 per cent of the British population but they provided 15 per cent of the national armed forces, and eventually accounted for 20 per cent of the dead in World War I (1914–18).
 With the end of mass migration, the population reached a peak of 5,240,800 in 1974.
 Thereafter it began to fall slowly, moving down to 5,062,940 in 2000.
-There was also a decrease in some urban populations as a result of policies of slum clearance, overspill and relocation to new towns, with the population of Glasgow falling from over a million in 1951 to 629,000 in 2001.
-Rural areas also saw a loss of population, particularly in the Highlands and Hebrides.
+There was also a decrease in some urban populations as a result of policies of slum clearance, overspill and relocation to new towns, with the population of Glasgow falling from over one million in 1951 to 629,000 in 2001.
+Rural areas also saw a loss of population, particularly in the Highlands and Hebrides islands.